systeminc/laravel-admin/README.md

 Note that this installation uses migrations, so you must run it from machine that has access to your database.

-For instance, if you use Vagrant, you will have to do `vagrant ssh` first, go to your project directory, and run this instal command.
+For instance, if you use Vagrant, you will have to do `vagrant ssh` first, go to your project directory, and run this install command.
 The same way you run your standard Laravel's migration command.

 ## Extends